 First things first, let's prep your cleaning solution.
 Fill the clean water compartment of your bucket with warm water up to the indicated fill line.
 If your bucket doesn't have one, a good rule of thumb is to fill it about halfway.
 Next, add your favorite floor cleaner.
 A little goes a long way here—too much soap can leave a sticky residue on your floors.
 Just a small amount is all you need to cut through grime and leave a fresh scent.
 If you're cleaning sensitive surfaces like hardwood, always double-check that your chosen cleaner is safe to use.
 Using the right cleaning accessories ensures you get the best results without damaging your floors.

-Mastering the Perfect Spin
+How to Get the Perfect Spin Every Time

 This is where the magic happens.
 After dipping your mop head into the clean water, place it into the spinner basket.
 Make sure all the microfiber strands are inside to avoid any splashing.
 Now, gently press the foot pedal to start the spinning motion.
 The more you press, the more water is wrung out.
 For a wetter mop ideal for tile or linoleum, a few quick pumps will do.
 For surfaces like laminate or hardwood that are sensitive to moisture, give it a few extra spins until the mop head is just damp.
 The Lola Revolution Spin Mop gives you complete control, so you can customize the dampness for every floor in your home.